rails/rails/guides/source/active_model_basics.md

 #### Serializers

-Rails provides two serializers `Serializers::JSON` and `Serializers::Xml`.
-Both of these modules automatically include the `Serialization`.
+Rails provides two serializers `ActiveModel::Serializers::JSON` and `ActiveModel::Serializers::Xml`.
+Both of these modules automatically include the `ActiveModel::Serialization`.

 ##### Serializers::JSON

-To use the `Serializers::JSON` you only need to change from `Serialization` to `Serializers::JSON`.
+To use the `ActiveModel::Serializers::JSON` you only need to change from `ActiveModel::Serialization` to `ActiveModel::Serializers::JSON`.

 ```ruby
 class Person